agithony/agithony/README.md

 I write code on stage in front of a crowd.
 You'll find me at meetups, conferences, hackathons, or online communities.

+Visit [my website](https://www.agithony.com) and find all its Easter eggs.

 ---

 <!--